Trump, Biden go on offense in states they’re trying to flip | Federal News Network

-On Sunday, he expressed confusion that he could possibly be tied with Biden in Nevada — where polls actually show Trump trailing.
+CARSON CITY, Nev.
+(AP) — President Donald Trump and Democratic rival Joe Biden went on offense Sunday, as both campaigned in states they are trying to flip during the Nov.
+3 election that is just over two weeks away.

-“How the hell can we be tied?” he said at a rally in Carson City.
-“What’s going on? … We get these massive crowds.
-He gets nobody.
-And then they say we’re tied. … It doesn’t make sense.”
+Trump began his day in Nevada, making a rare visit to church before a fundraiser and an evening rally in Carson City.
+Once considered a battleground, Nevada has not swung for a Republican presidential contender since 2004.

-In Carson City, Trump addressed thousands of supporters who sat elbow to elbow, cheering him and booing Biden and the press.
+The rally drew thousands of supporters who sat elbow to elbow, cheering Trump and booing Biden and the press.
 The vast majority wore no masks to guard against the coronavirus, though cases in the state are on the rise, with more than 1,000 new infections reported Saturday.
-The Republican president, as he often does, warned that a Biden election would lead to further lockdowns and appeared to mock Biden for saying he would listen to scientists.
+The president, as he often does, warned that a Biden election would lead to further lockdowns and at one point appeared to mock Biden for saying he would listen to scientists.

 “He’ll listen to the scientists.
 If I listened totally to the scientists, we would right now have a country that would be in a massive depression,” Trump said.